kawanet/int64-buffer/README.md

 console.log(big + ""); // "9223372036854775808" = perfectly correct
 ```

-`Int64LE` and `Uint64LE` works as same as above but with little-endian storage.
+`Int64LE` and `Uint64LE` work as same as above but with little-endian storage.

 ### Input Constructor